louiszambrano/Bitcoin-Project/README.md

 # Bitcoin-Project
 In this project, you'll create a program that that tells you when the value of your Bitcoin falls below $30,000.

+You will need to:
+    - Create a function to convert Bitcoin to USD
+    - If your Bitcoin falls below $30,000, print a message.

+You can assume that 1 Bitcoin is worth $40,000

 The Senario:
 You've invested in Bitcoin and want to write a program that tells you when the value of Bitcoin falls below a particular value in dollars.